Skip to main content

 Herbert said that “it is time to branch out and turn over a new leaf” by working to solve three main challenges Utah faces, including: Utah’s growing population, asserting Utah’s rightful role as a sovereign state and continuing to expand the sates economy.

 According to Herbert, Utah is the second-fastest growing state in the nation, with a current population of 2.9 million people which is expected to double within the next 35 years.
-These growing numbers also indicate an increased demand for educational funding.
+These growing numbers also means more a growing demand for educational funding.

 Herbert went on to address another growth related challenge, air quality.
 He broke down his plan to address this issue by discussing the steps he plans to take in the future to improve Utah's foul air:

-• Utilize the recently created “Clean Air Action Team” to make scientific recommendation and decisions regarding air quality.
+• Utilize the “Clean Air Action Team” which he recently created to make scientific recommendation and decisions regarding air quality.

 • Limit wood burning, which causes 5 percent of the problem, during the entire inversion season.